Papers mostly gloomy over Budget

 A senior investment manager tells The Financial Times: "There is a worry that the fiscal tightening might kill the patient before he recovers".

 The FT describes Mr Osborne's measures as so ambitious and so foreboding, that it seemed to "induce a sense of numbness at Westminster".

 The Independent's sketch writer Simon Carr describes a "defeated silence" on the Labour benches, as the chancellor set out his main propositions.

-The depressed MPs sat on their chuffs, he writes, hardly able to barrack.'Budget earthquake'
+The depressed MPs sat on their chuffs, he writes, hardly able to barrack.